joaopalotti/wiki_infobox_filter/README.md

 How about going through all wikipedia articles in a xml dump and filtering the ones that contain a pre-defined set of keywords in their infobox?

 That's the aim of this small project.
+Note that because of encoding problems, everything here is made and tested only on python 3.

 ## USING